 D4.1.3 Front fairing - This must comply with C4.4.2 except that its surface face must be a minimum of 250mm by 70mm.
 There is no mandatory requirement for bodywork fitted to pre-2011 homologated cadet chassis to be CIK crash-tested and homologated.
 However.
-CIK Crash-tested and homologated 'Mini Karť bodywork is mandatory for current homologation Cadet chassis from 1st January 2012.
+CIK Crash-tested and Kart' homologated 'Mini bodywork mandatory for current homologation Cadet chassis from 1st January 2012.